 I encourage you to invest 90 minutes this week to watch the entire keynote along with post-keynote analysis featuring Google experts Matt Lawson, VP of Ads Marketing, and Ali Miller, Group Product Manager for Video Ads, and me.
 We dug deep into the keynote to help the livestream audience get even more value out of the event.
 I think you’ll find it of great interest as we move through 2018 and start seeing Google’s latest innovations come to life.

 In the meantime, here are a few key takeaways that really stood out to me after spending 2+ days at the event.
 Context for PPC experts like you, continually adapting to a shifting playing field:

 - Despite the incredible advancements in AI and automation, there is still a lot for PPC experts to manage.
-Smart campaigns alone offer great opportunity, particularly for those supporting small/midsize businesses.
+Smart campaigns alone offer a great opportunity, particularly for those supporting small/midsize businesses.
 PPC experts can finally be the EXPERT now.
-You will spend less time on the tactical and more time on strategy to connect back to company objectives.
+You will spend less time on the tactical and more time on a strategy to connect back to company objectives.